lunduniversity/reqeng-phd-course/2024/seminar4-notes.md

   * methodology
   * bonus: give a proposal for how reqT could be used to support your project

+### RE Tools

+* Preparations for labs on tooling for modeling, prioritization, release planning.
+Read these tooling papers on reqT before the seminar, available for download [here under file names starting with "regnell-"](https://coursegit.cs.lth.se/bjorn.regnell/cs-project-course-reqeng/-/tree/main/papers):

+  1. Regnell, Björn.
+"Reqt. org–towards a semi-formal, open and scalable requirements modeling tool."
+Requirements Engineering: Foundation for Software Quality: 19th International Working Conference, REFSQ 2013, Essen, Germany, April 8-11, 2013.
+Proceedings 19.
+Springer Berlin Heidelberg, 2013.
+  2. Regnell, Björn.
+"What is essential?–A pilot survey on views about the requirements metamodel of reqT. org."
+Requirements Engineering: Foundation for Software Quality: 22nd International Working Conference, REFSQ 2016, Gothenburg, Sweden, March 14-17, 2016, Proceedings 22.
+Springer International Publishing, 2016.
+  3. Regnell, Björn, and Krzysztof Kuchcinski.
+"A scala embedded DSL for combinatorial optimization in software requirements engineering."
+First Workshop on Domain Specific Languages in Combinatorial Optimization.
+2013.
+  4. Regnell, Björn, and Krzysztof Kuchcinski.
+"Exploring software product management decision problems with constraint solving-opportunities for prioritization and release planning."
+2011 Fifth International Workshop on Software Product Management (IWSPM).
+IEEE, 2011.

+* Matthias prepares a short summary on lessens learned from lab supervision of MSc students.
+What did the students do?
+What did the students learn?
+What to think about as a supervisor of the RE labs?

+* Björn prepares intro to RE tools and the new version 4 of reqT with a new metamodel eDSL for Scala 3 and help you prepare for the labs post seminar.

+## After last seminar
 * **After** seminar 5 at your own time planning:
   * do reqT labs:
     * Matthias, Björn: helps on-demand in Zoom or at office with reqT